 The USD(R&E) carries out the space-related duties and responsibilities assigned in DoDD 5137.02.
-In addition to the duties in DoDD 5137.02, the USD(R&E) is responsible for:
+In addition to the duties in DoDD 5137.02, the USD(R&E):

 - a.
-Serving as the OSD PSA for all space-related matters regarding: - (1) DoD research and engineering (R&E) enterprise. - (2) Defense R&E. - (3) Technology development. - (4) Technology transfer. - (5) Developmental prototyping. - (6) Experimentation and developmental testing activities and programs. - (7) Unifying R&E efforts across DoD. - b.
-Serving as the Chief Technology Officer of DoD with the mission of advancing technology and innovation.
-Provides technical leadership and oversight, establishes strategic priorities, and issues guidance for all programs and activities pertaining to the USD(R&E). - c.
-Leading prototyping initiatives to advance space-related innovative and novel technology development, driving down technical and integration risk, and demonstrating new capabilities.
-Advises the USD(A&S) on prototypes that transition to and support acquisition pathways. - d.
-In coordination with the USD(P), the USD(I&S), and the USD(A&S), establishing DoD technology protection policies for space-related activities that maintain technological advantage and mitigate the exploitation of critical programs and technologies by adversaries.
+Serves as the PSA for all space-related matters regarding:

+- (1) DoD research and engineering (R&E) enterprise.

+- (2) Defense R&E.

+- (3) Technology development.

+- (4) Domestic technology transfer.

+- (5) Developmental prototyping.

+- (6) Experimentation and developmental testing activities and programs.

+- (7) Unifying R&E efforts across DoD.

+b.
+Serves as the Chief Technology Officer of DoD with the mission of advancing technology and innovation.
+Provides technical leadership and oversight, establishes strategic priorities, and issues guidance for all programs and activities pertaining to the USD(R&E).

+c.
+Leads prototyping initiatives to advance space-related innovative and novel technology development, driving down technical and integration risk, and demonstrating new capabilities.
+Advises the USD(A&S) on prototypes that transition to and support acquisition pathways.

+d.
+In coordination with the USD(P), the USD(I&S), and the USD(A&S), establishes DoD technology protection policies for space-related activities that maintain technological advantage and mitigate the exploitation of critical programs and technologies by adversaries.